-- The legislative authority of any city, town, county, district, or public corporation established under RCW 35.21.730 to provide emergency medical services as defined in RCW 18.73.030; - The elected officials of any municipal corporation; - The governing body of any other general authority law enforcement agency; - A four-year institution of higher education having a fully operational fire department as of January 1, 1996; or, - The department of social and health services or the department of corrections when employing firefighters serving at a prison or civil commitment center on an island.
-17
+- The governing body of any other general authority law enforcement agency; - A four-year institution of higher education having a fully operational fire department as of January 1, 1996; or, - The department of social and health services or the department of corrections when employing firefighters serving at a prison or civil commitment center on an island.19

 For Tribal Police Officers to be eligible for LEOFF Plan 2, the definition of "employer" needs to be amended to include tribal police departments.
 Currently, if an employer falls within the definition for LEOFF Plan 2, then they are automatically a LEOFF Plan 2 employer.
 While the Public Employees' Retirement System (PERS) allows for certain types of employers to opt-in to membership, LEOFF Plan 2 does not.
-This would create an issue related to tribal sovereignty, as the state could not require a tribe to be subject to the requirements of LEOFF Plan 2 without the tribe waiving sovereign immunity.
+This would create an issue related to tribal sovereignty, as the State could not require a tribe to be subject to the requirements of LEOFF Plan 2 without the tribe waiving sovereign immunity.
 Therefore, for tribes to be eligible for LEOFF Plan 2 the law would need to include an opt-in process for tribes.
 This would be a change in policy for LEOFF Plan 2.

-There currently is a process for tribal compact schools to opt-in as an employer under the Teachers' Retirement System (TRS) and School Employees' Retirement System (SERS).
-18 Tribal compact schools are the only TRS and SERS employer not mandated into membership.
+There currently is a process for tribal compact schools to opt-in as an employer under the Teachers' Retirement System (TRS) and School Employees' Retirement System (SERS).20 Tribal compact schools are the only TRS and SERS employer not mandated into membership.
 The legislature could create a similar process for tribal police departments to opt-in to LEOFF Plan 2 Membership.

 Once a Law Enforcement Officer is employed by an eligible employer, they must next be "commissioned".
-Under WAC 415-104-011, the Department of Retirement Systems (DRS) defines "commissioned" as "an employee is employed as an officer of a general authority Washington law enforcement agency and is empowered by that employer to enforce the criminal laws of the state of Washington".
-RCW 10.93.020(3) defines "general authority Washington peace officer" as "any full-time, fully compensated and elected, appointed, or employed officer of a general authority Washington law enforcement agency who is commissioned to enforce the criminal laws of the state of Washington generally."
+Under WAC 415-104-011, the DRS defines "commissioned" as "an employee is employed as an officer of a general authority Washington law enforcement agency and is empowered by that employer to enforce the criminal laws of the State of Washington".
+RCW 10.93.020(3) defines "general authority Washington peace officer" as "any full-time, fully compensated and elected, appointed, or employed officer of a general authority Washington law enforcement agency who is commissioned to enforce the criminal laws of the State of Washington generally."
 Therefore, Tribal Police Officers with general authority would be eligible for LEOFF Plan 2 if tribal police departments were added to the definition of "employer".